 Vital has always had ‘a sense of enquiry and wonder’, which has led him to experiment with many different types of material in his artistic process – these include glass, ceramics, marble, precious metals, coal and stainless steel, to name just a few.
 He is said to have an ‘alchemist-like’ touch with the materials he uses and his works explore themes of place, identity and dislocation.

 One of the works currently on view is ‘Moon’, a giant stainless steel sphere that has been polished to a mirror sheen, reflecting the environment it is placed in.
 The work represents Vital’s absorption of nuances of culture in the many places he has visited and each crater has been separately produced after being based on actual photographs of the moon.
 These craters, produced by craftsmen in Beijing have been individually welded onto the main structure of the stunning object.

 Stainless steel is one of the most useful and versatile materials known to many and so it is no wonder that artists such as Not Vital and many others use it in their work.
 Tough, aesthetically pleasing, easy to work with, cost efficient – what more could any artists want from their chosen medium?!
+Many artists use welding wire for sculptures.
 Look out for many more instances of stainless steel being used if you decided to visit Yorkshire Sculpture Park!